alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 Scala, being complete yack shaving on my part, or you could call it the intellectual masturbation of a fool.

+UPDATE: as if the article wasn't long enough, I've added to it some more stuff :-)

 ## 1. Functional Programming for the Win

 It's not a silver bullet, but on the whole it's awesome.
 You really